BenBeresfordJones/MGBC/README.md

 ## Thank you for reading!

-Any questions or queries, or even if you just want to say hello, feel free to get in touch via email!
+Any comments, questions or queries, or even if you just want to say hello, feel free to get in touch via email!